 The key to maximizing orthopedic reimbursements and striving for healthcare payment lifecycle excellence is perfecting the patient access onboarding game.
 Orthopedic Patients present for treatment with an often-limited understanding of their insurance coverage and plans, as well as a sometimes confused idea of the prior authorization (PA) process and their financial responsibilities in the end.

 It’s up to us to help patients navigate the process and educate them so that they can make solid, informed choices about their care.
-By leveraging real-time data, we can verify the patient’s insurance benefits and collect their portion up front, while also meeting our obligations in terms of PAs, and the new soon-to-be mandatory CDSM initiative (for Medicare patients).
+By leveraging real-time data, we can verify the patient’s insurance benefits and collect their portion upfront, while also meeting our PA obligations, and the new soon-to-be mandatory CDSM initiative (for Medicare patients).

 Leveraging Data to Maximize Orthopedic Reimbursement

 As healthcare consumerism continues to grow, patients are taking on more and more of the financial responsibility for their care.
 Technology and automation are allowing us to present a more accurate and timely information to facilitate their financial contributions.
 It’s more important than ever that the business staff responsible for onboarding patients are equipped with the most accurate data and that patient portions are collected upfront.

 First Step – Insurance Verification and Benefits

 The first step in this process is securing accurate and valid insurance and patient demographic information.
 By utilizing a transparent insurance verification and benefits eligibility automation package, your orthopedic practice will be able to track and confirm precise patient coverage details in real-time while avoiding later denials due to ineligibility.

 Utilizing a seamless integration or web portal, front office and scheduling staff would be able to access an extensive payer clearinghouse to determine:

 - a patient’s eligibility and dates of coverage,